Targeting treatment damage to stop recurrence

 Glioblastoma (GBM) is a deadly disease, with a very poor rate of survival following diagnosis.
 Thus, there’s an urgent need to develop new therapeutic approaches.
 A promising alternative to current therapies is to target the non-cancerous cells that are corrupted by tumours and ultimately aid in cancer progression.

 These normal cells contribute to what’s called the tumour microenvironment (TME).
 TME-targeted drugs, such as immunotherapies, are promising new anti-cancer treatments.
-This lab, led by Dr Watson at the University of Lausanne, has demonstrated that targeting specific cells in the TME, called tumour-associated macrophages, with CSF1R inhibitor drugs resulted in dramatically increased survival in pre-clinical glioma trials.
+This lab, led by Dr Watson's mentor Professor Johanna Joyce, at the University of Lausanne, has demonstrated that targeting specific cells in the TME, called tumour-associated macrophages, with CSF1R inhibitor drugs resulted in dramatically increased survival in pre-clinical glioma trials.
 However, in long-term trials a subset of tumours recurred following treatment.

 Interestingly, tumour recurrence always occurred right next to the so called ‘glial scars’ (GSs) that formed during the treatment.
 GSs are characterised by inflammation of common cells in the brain and lots of fibrous proteins.